 Here’s a video from Auckland City Council about their shared spaces to show how this concept works successfully in other parts of NZ: www.youtube.com/watch?v=OcyZAy8DPb0& .

 It is noted, however, that once our shared street was complete, staff and Councillors received significant feedback about the shared use of the street and potential health and safety concerns were observed.
-Given this, Council temporarily closed the street to address health and safety concerns by developing conditions for safe use of the space and chose to formally seek feedback from the public on this issue, hence the current public consultation.
+Given this, Council temporarily closed the street to address health and safety concerns by developing conditions for safe use of the space and chose to formally seek feedback from the public on this issue, hence the current public consultation (now closed).

 Download a printable version of this information below.